airbytehq/quickstarts/airbyte_dbt_snowflake_looker/README.md

    Here, you should see assets for both Airbyte and dbt.
 To get an overview of how these assets interrelate, click on "view global asset lineage".
 This will give you a clear picture of the data lineage, visualizing how data flows between the tools.

-## 5. Visualization with Looker
+## 5. Integrating with Looker

 Looker is a product that helps you explore, share, and visualize your company's data so that you can make better business decisions.
-It serves as a web-based tool for Data Visualization and Business Intelligence, employed by numerous entities to generate Business Reports and live Dashboards.
+It is an enterprise platform for BI, data applications, and embedded analytics that helps you explore and share insights in real time.
 It also has the ability to convert user input via a Graphical User Interface (GUI) into SQL queries and subsequently transmit them directly to the database in real-time.
 To get started with Looker and learn more about it, check [here](https://cloud.google.com/looker/docs).

 Follow the steps below to integrate your Snowflake instance with your Looker studio.

 1. Create a Looker User in Snowflake

-   To allow Looker run queries in Snowflake, you need to create a dedicated user for the looker instance in Snowflake.
+   To allow Looker run queries in Snowflake, you need to create a dedicated user for the looker instance in Snowflake and provision access for the user.
 Run the queries below in Snowflake to do this.

+   You can add in the `ON FUTURE` keyword to persist `GRANT` statements for future tables and objects in the database to prevent re-running the GRANT statements as new tables are created.

    ```sql
    -- change role to ACCOUNTADMIN